TowhidKashem/snapchat-clone/README.md

     <code>&gt; npm start</code>
     <ul>
       <li>
-        The app should open automatically in your browser at
+        The app should open automatically in your browser usually at
         <code>https://localhost:3000/</code>
         <ul>
           <li>
-            In Chrome you will receive a "Your connection is not private" error
+            In Chrome you will receive a "Your connection is not private" warning
             <ul>
               <li>
                 Click "Advanced" &gt; "Proceed to localhost (unsafe)"